SuperElastix/SimpleElastix/Documentation/Sphinx/GettingStarted.rst

 Will use CMake to generate build files and the Visual Studio compiler to compile the project.

-1. Setup directories.
+1. Download CMake, git and code, and setup directories.
     - Download and install `CMake GUI <http://www.cmake.org/download/>`_.
     - :code:`git clone https://github.com/kaspermarstal/SimpleElastix` into a source folder of your choice.
-You can use `GitHub Desktop <https://desktop.github.com/>`_ if you prefer to not use the command line.
     - Point the CMake source directory to the :code:`SimpleElastix/SuperBuild` folder inside the source directory.
     - Point the CMake build directory to a clean directory.
 Note that Visual Studio may complain during the build if the path is longer than 50 characters.
 Make a build directory with a short name at the root of your harddrive to avoid any issues.